 When I started college, I was a commuter and had a part-time job to cover my expenses.
 My mom suggested that we open a credit card together.
 She co-signed my first credit card with a very low limit of $500.
 It was enough to fill up the car at the gas station but not too much where I could rack up serious debt.

 Before we applied, she and I sat down and talked about what a credit card really was and how to use it responsibly.
 Over her reading glasses, she stressed that she was financially obligated to this card.
-She expected and confirmed my commitment to pay the card in full every month before the due date.
+She confirmed my commitment to pay the card in full every month before the due date.
 The good news was that with a $500 limit it was always manageable.
 I held on to the card through college and built a good credit history in the process.
 Later in college, I moved closer to school and had an apartment.
 The credit that I built using that card helped get me into that apartment.

 Another option for helping your teen get started using a non-secured card is to make them an authorized user on one of your cards.
 The teen gets a card in their name with a built-in benefit of an established account.
 There’s usually a long account history and pattern of positive payment activity.
 You get the benefits of being able to keep an eye on the statement activity and due dates while building trust between you and your teen.